martanne/vis/README.md

-If you want a self contained statically linked binary you can try to run `make standalone` which will attempt to download, compile and install all of the above dependencies.
+If you want a self contained statically linked binary you can try to run `make standalone` which will attempt to download, compile and install all of the above dependencies. `make local` will do the same but only for libtermkey, lua and LPeg (i.e. the system C and curses libraries are used).

 To build a regular dynamically linked binary using the system libraries, simply run `make` (possibly after adapting `config.mk`